 The SMV is vital for drainage of blood flow from the small intestine, cecum, ascending colon, and transverse colon.
 It is formed by the jejunal, ileal, ileocolic, right colic, and middle colic veins.
 The pancreas and the duodenum receive venous drainage from the inferior pancreaticoduodenal vein.
 The IMV drains blood flow from the descending and sigmoid colon and the rectum.
 Specifically, the left colic vein and sigmoid branches flow into the IMV.
 The superior rectal vein drains blood flow from the rectum into the IMV.

 In normal circumstances, the portal venous blood traverses the liver and drains directly into the inferior vena cava (IVC).
 However, in conditions that impede portal venous blood flow by this direct route, indirect communications become common between the portal and systemic circulations.
 These include the following communications.
 The left gastric vein portal tributary may form an anastomosis with the esophageal veins, which drain the middle third of the esophagus into the azygous vein.
 The paraumbilical veins connect the left branch of the portal vein with superficial systemic tributaries of the anterior abdominal wall.
-The superior rectal venous portal tributaries may communicate with the middle and ...
+The superior rectal venous portal tributaries may communicate with the ...